Vyral/sandy-eagon-blog/_posts/2021-12-13-should-you-sell-in-the-wintertime.md

 {% include excerpt.html %}

-Hi, this is Sandy with Sandy and Company, and today we are talking about the wintertime market.
+Today we are talking about the wintertime market.
 The question we often get is: “Is there a bad time to sell?
 Can I sell in the wintertime?
-Is it a good time to sell?” **And my answer is always, yes; it’s a great time to sell.** There is actually never a bad time to sell.&nbsp;
+Is it a good time to sell?” **And my answer is always, "yes; it’s a great time to sell."** There is actually never a bad time to sell.&nbsp;

 But for example, we have two families right now that we have helped to go ahead and sell their house, one in town and one in a bit more outlying area.
 And they both had multiple offers.
 They both went over their listing price.